 – Cloud.
 Upload your result (a design) onto the cloud.
 The links are provided.
 The tutor asks to add a student’s full name to the file name when uploading the model.
 Further, he checks the models in a slicing software to see if it is 3D printable.

 – VR Chat Room.
 A VR Chat room is open to join at any time.
-It is similar to a game world, where instead of the monsters and buildings, there are 3D models, freshly designed by PTT’s students.
+It is similar to a game world, where instead of the monsters and buildings, there are 3D models, freshly designed by Jayson’s students.
 Sunday meetups in the VR Chat room are super fun.
 Students can use funny-looking avatars while walking around in a 3D world.
 This is great for shy students.
 Good to note here that it doesn’t require any headsets or super-fast internet, neither a special VR gear, only a laptop.
 The future is NOW.

 Online Interactive Course vs YouTube Tutorials

 A year ago, as part of the New Year’s resolution, we learned to 3D sculpt.
 As a result, we managed to create a beautiful model (Easter Bunny).
 But it took us so much effort and patience that we dropped the idea of further progress, but kept coming back to the subject multiple times.
 We had to spend a lot of time on Googling and searching for tips and guidance in connection to that 3D design software, even as simple as for the navigation.
 And this was unsettling for us, especially when being used to TinkerCAD.
-PTT’s Blender training course provided a smooth transition here.
+Jayson’s Blender training course provided a smooth transition here.

 – Disruption.
 Advertisement and clickbait thumbnails that come up together with YouTube tutorials will tear your FOCUS to nothing.
 And procrastination will sit deeper in.
-In PTT’s 3D design tutorial course, it only takes two clicks to get to the subject, with no disruptors.
+In the 3D design tutorial course, it only takes two clicks to get to the subject, with no disruptors.

 – Updates.
 The interactive course gets updated regularly.
 You cannot say this about random YouTube tutorials.
 Any well-edited and to-the-point tutorial may be irrelevant in a few months as the software developers publish a newer version.